Tunable Thresholds and Frequency Encoding in a Spiking NOD Controller: Spiking onset by increasing when

-\begin{proposition} For any parameters with $b=0$ there are no limit cycles encircling the origin.
-If the parameters are such that the origin is the only fixed point, then there are no limit cycles. \end{proposition} \begin{proof} Suppose $b=0$, then the origin is a fixed point and the horizontal $z=0$ is invariant.
-If there existed a limit cycle surrounding the origin it would intersect the horizontal, but this leads to a contradiction.
+\begin{proposition} There are no limit cycles encircling the neutral equilibrium.
+If the parameters are such that the origin is the only equilibrium, then there are no limit cycles. \end{proposition} \begin{proof} When $b=0$, the line $z=0$ is invariant (it is the stable manifold of the neutral equilibrium at the origin).
+If there existed a limit cycle surrounding the origin it would intersect the set $z=0$, but this leads to a contradiction.
+Suppose the origin is the only equilibrium.
+Index theory tells us that every limit cycle encircles an equilibrium.
+Thus, there are no limit cycles. \end{proof}

-Suppose the parameters are chosen such that the origin is the only fixed point and there exists a limit cycle.
-This limit cycle cannot encircle the origin.
-Then index theory tells us that there must be some other fixed point encircled by the limit cycle, which is a contradiction. \end{proof}

-Now we will show that for supercritical values of $\mu_0$ the system has exactly three fixed points.